MicroSur/sur_myevic/README.md

     * bluenazgul
     * Sharky1980
     * gdb
+    * Dil3mm4 (documentation)

     And many others, supporting this project and taking the time to open or help solving issues.

+    Donations to buy mods for support by this firmware (for MicroSur): paypal.me/MicroSur